-protein in eggs
+The power of protein in eggs

-It’s a hard-working nutrient that gets stuck in on a cellular level, making sure your metabolism is running smoothly, looking after your immune system and contributing to the energy your body needs to do all the things you need – and want – to do.
+That’s because protein is a hard-working nutrient that gets stuck in on a cellular level, making sure your metabolism is running smoothly, looking after your immune system and contributing to the energy your body needs to do all the things you need – and want – to do.

-So how much protein is there in an egg?
-Well, the average medium egg contains about 6.4g of protein, while the average large egg contains about 7.5g.
+The average medium egg contains about 6.4g of protein, while the average large egg contains about 7.5g.
 Whichever you go for, eggs are a high-protein food that puts you well on your way to your daily target.

 Although eggs themselves won’t make you run faster, the protein in eggs – as well as other protein-rich foods – will help you maintain or grow muscle mass and repair muscle after you finish exercising.
 So, eating eggs before or after exercise might do more than top up your energy levels – as part of a balanced diet it can actually help your muscles develop and recover better.